The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/PasswordCracking/Level2/fusion.md

 ---
-description: Password Cracking | Hard - Fusion
+description: Password Cracking | Level 2 - Fusion
-tags: [hard]
+tags: [level2]
 sidebar_position: 0
 ---

 import PasswordForm from '@site/src/components/PasswordForm2';

 # Fusion
-Password Cracking | Hard - Fusion
+Password Cracking | Level 2 - Fusion
 ## Challenge
 A password hash was retrieved that needs to be cracked.
 We have received intel that the password is a Netflix movie or show with a number at the end.
 Can you crack the password?